 Finger Style and Drop D

 Lastly, I’d like to discuss drop D tuning with regard to fingerpicking guitar.
 Alternate tunings, or Scordatura, taken from the Italian word Scordare (as referred to in classical guitar circles) are nothing new.
 Drop D has long been used across many different genres including classical, country, and blues and a common technique among each is fingerstyle guitar.

 Another reason Drop D is such a natural fit for the acoustic guitar is the benefit it offers when playing finger-style arrangements.
 This is especially evident when playing in the key of D and to a lesser extent G.

 The combination and layout of notes on the fretboard are particularly effective when playing an underlying alternate bass pattern in the key of D if utilizing Travis picking for example.
-As the open strings free up the fingers to play the more sophisticated accompaniment on the treble strings while the low open 6th string provides an underlying drone (ringing out open strings underlying a melody).
+The open strings free up the fingers to play the more sophisticated accompaniment on the treble strings while the low open 6th string provides an underlying drone (ringing out open strings underlying a melody).

 A great example of fingerstyle in drop D is Chet Atkins’s rendition of ‘The Entertainer’.
 If you pay careful attention to the video you’ll notice, that although Chet incorporates the 6th string regularly, it is rarely fretted.

 Hopefully, the information above helps inspire you to get started playing around in drop D. Being one of the simplest alternate tunings it’s a great introductory tuning to experiment in, and as we have learned many great songs have been written in drop D.